-6 Roadmap and Timeline
+7 Roadmap and Timeline

-Table 7 provides a list of key milestones for Rubin Operations and the Early Science Program, as of January 2023.
+Table 7 provides a list of key milestones for Rubin Operations and the Early Science Program.
 It will continue to be updated as Rubin Construction and the Early Science Program progress.
 The date ranges are derived from the Rubin "Celebratory Milestones", which are published monthly on the Rubin Project website.